More

 • Organizations prioritize maximum control and visibility.

 A VPN tunnel securely routes your data, but the tunnel type determines how much traffic passes through it.
-Understanding the different tunneling options—split or full—helps ensure the right balance between security and performance for your network.
+Understanding the different tunneling options—split tunneling vs full tunneling, helps ensure the right balance between security and performance for your network.

 FeatureSplit tunnelFull tunnel